Profile image for Bill Ralston

 Bill Ralston's career in New Zealand print and broadcast media spans several decades and mediums.
 His strongly expressed views have made him a controversial, but always interesting broadcasting figure.

 William Grantley Ralston studied politics and history for his Bachelor of Arts at Auckland University.
-At age 19 he successfully stood for a council in the Northcote borough.
+At age 19 he successfully stood for council in the Northcote borough.
 Soon after, he appeared in this television interview, handling the press for those on board the yacht Fri, which was protesting French nuclear testing.

 In 1979 Ralston joined second channel South Pacific Television as a cadet.
 The following year, when the two channels were reorganised under the mantle Television New Zealand, he worked as a general news reporter in Christchurch and Wellington.